 Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues, as shown in Table 1O-16, Factors Contributing to Fair Housing Issues.
 While there are several strategies identified to address the fair housing issues, the most pressing issues are the concentration of lower-income households in the Whiston Street neighborhood and barriers to strong educational and economic and opportunities.
 The combination of these factors presents challenges to housing and economic mobility in the short and near term for many households, particularly lower-income households.
-Prioritized contributing factors are bolded in Table 1O-16 and associated actions to meaningfully affirmatively further fair housing are included in Section 10-1, Action Plan.
+Prioritized contributing factors are bolded in Table 1O-16 and associated actions to meaningfully affirmatively further fair housing related to these factors are bold and italicized.
+Additional programs to affirmatively further fair housing are included in Section 10-1, Action Plan.